 - About 20% of PreK – Grade 3 teachers hold second jobs, and nearly 1 in 10 use public assistance.
 Nebraska Early Childhood Workforce Survey, Buffett Early Childhood Institute (2017)

 - Eleven counties in Nebraska have no licensed child care facilities.
 Roughly 84% of the counties that do have such facilities don’t have enough available slots to meet the current demand.
 Kids Count (2016)

 - By frontloading our investments in education—doing it right the first time—we can expect a return of anywhere from $7 to $13 on every dollar spent.
 The Heckman Equation

 - Nearly 80% of Nebraska’s children age 5 and younger are in paid child care.
 Buffett Early Childhood Institute research staff

-The Early Childhood Workforce Development Program is a signature program of the Buffett Early Childhood Institute.
-Visit our workforce development webpage to learn earn more about the research, the plan, the partners, and what we’ve done so far to build a skilled, informed, and diverse early childhood workforce in Nebraska.
+Elevating the Early Childhood Workforce is a signature program of the Buffett Early Childhood Institute.
+Visit our workforce program webpage to learn earn more about the research, the plan, the partners, and what we’ve done so far to build a skilled, informed, and diverse early childhood workforce in Nebraska.